Chinese Wedding Photographer

 hong kong wedding photographer at disneyland

-I photographed Ben & Ivy’s wedding at Disneyland Hong Kong and the evening reception was held in this magnificent hotel.
-Two very different locations but both very unique!
+I photographed Ben & Ivy’s wedding at Disneyland Hong Kong and the evening reception at Hong Kong Four Seasons.
+Two very different locations, but both are unique!

 The Verandah Repluse Bay

-bride walks doen the staircase at the verandah repulse bay hong kong wedding photographer
+bride walks down the staircase at the verandah repulse bay hong kong wedding photographer

-The south side of Hong Kong island is almost opposite the busy high-rises of Central and Wan Chai.
+The south side of Hong Kong Island is almost opposite the busy high-rises of Central and Wan Chai.
 Phyllis and Jason had chosen the charming Verandah restaurant in Repulse Bay for their wedding.
-The ceremony was on the manicured lawn overlooking the ocean and outlying islands and lunch was served in their atmospheric restaurant.
-Then we whipped them off for a stunning sunset photoshoot on the beach.
+The ceremony was on the manicured lawn overlooking the ocean and outlying islands.
+Then, we whipped them off for a stunning sunset photoshoot on the beach.

 Chinese Wedding Photography